Community spirit wins Aberdeen FC a UEFA Grassroots Award | Inside UEFA

 Article body

-Aberdeen FC, who play in the Scottish Premiership, engages with over 20,200 people in projects focusing on three main themes: football for life, education and healthy communities - stretching across a large geographical area which accounts for around 25% or the entire land mass of Scotland, and approximately 10% of the population.
+Aberdeen FC are recipients of the Best Professional Football Club prize in the 2019 UEFA Grassroots Awards.
+The award recognises the Scottish Premiership club's engagement with over 20,200 people in projects centred on three main themes: football for life, education and healthy communities – covering a large geographical area that accounts for around 25% of the entire land mass of Scotland and roughly 10% of the population.

-The club and the Scottish FA have shared goals, resources and even staff members in their efforts to develop a collective vision to increase football participation in the region, to grow local clubs and to create a joined-up player pathway in the local area.
+The club and the Scottish Football Association (SFA) have shared goals, resources and even staff members in their efforts to develop a collective vision to increase football participation in the region, to grow local clubs and to create a joined-up player pathway in the local area.

-The AFCCT has been helping six local grassroots clubs to achieve the highest level of the Scottish FA’s club accreditation scheme.
+The Aberdeen FC Community Trust (AFCCT) has been helping six local grassroots clubs to achieve the highest level of the SFA's club accreditation scheme.

 It is also active in 13 partner schools, organising football-related health and well-being activities for young people from disadvantaged backgrounds.